FilippoRanza/rmd/docs/README.md

 (i.e. **rm** run with *newer*, *older*, *duplicates*, *smaller*, *larger*).
 This operation is done from the bottom of the directory tree, so directories that contains only directoies (recursively) without any file are considered empty.
 So, although not technically empty those directoies will be removed.
 Pay attention ;-).
+Clean flag does not take any effect where uses in standard mode.

+- Verbose flag can be set in standard or in automatic mode.